cnr-isti-vclab/TagLab/README.md

 | &nbsp; [Software Requirements](#software-requirements) &nbsp; | &nbsp; [Install](#installing-taglab) &nbsp; | &nbsp; [Update](#updating-taglab) &nbsp; | &nbsp; [Citation](#citation) &nbsp; |

-## PhD position!
+## PostDoc position!

-Dear TagLab community, we are looking for a motivated PhD student!
-The grant duration is three years; starting from **March 1, 2023**, candidates will be formally enrolled f at the University of Pisa, Italy.
-We require knowledge of Python, Machine learning and a sincere enthusiasm for the environmental theme!
-If you are interested in learning more, contact us quickly, the application deadline is **February 1, 2023**.
+Dear TagLab community, we are looking for a Post-doc researcher The grant duration is two years; starting from **September, 2023**, candidates will work at the [Visual Computing Lab](https://vcg.isti.cnr.it) at [ISTI-CNR](https://www.isti.cnr.it) in Pisa, Italy, please contact us for more info.

 ## Introduction

 TagLab was created to support the activity of annotation and extraction of statistical data from ortho-maps of benthic communities.
 The tool includes different types of CNN-based segmentation networks specially trained for agnostic (relative only to contours) or semantic (also related to species) recognition of corals.
-TagLab is an ongoing project of the Visual Computing Lab http://vcg.isti.cnr.it/.
+TagLab is an ongoing project of the  [Visual Computing Lab](https://vcg.isti.cnr.it).

 ![ScreenShot](screenshot.jpg)